percebus/azure-secure-networking-for-devs/docs/tutorial/README.md

   - `hub`: The central resources `vnet`, for things like **Bastion**, **Firewall**, etc.
   - `spoke`: The regional resources `vnet`, etc.
 - `location`: The regional `location` where the resources are deployed.
 See [locations](../locations.md).
 - `id`: Something to tell it apart, in case you want to have multiple "stacks" in the same region.
 Start with `1` or `a`.
+This is also useful, if you went w/ something like `nw-security`, but it collides with a resource someone else created.
 - `resource type`: The type of resource. i.e. `rg`, `vnet`, `firewall`, etc. See [Resource abbreviations](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
 Some resources will have chained names, like:
   - `*-vm-special`
   - `*-vm-special-hdd`: Disk